Nugzar Bagration-Gruzinsky: Dynastic marriage of the Gruzinsky and Mukhrani heirs

-Nugzar's daughter, Princess Ana, a divorced teacher and journalist with two daughters, married Prince David Bagration of Mukhrani, on 8 February 2009 at the Tbilisi Sameba Cathedral.
+Princess Ana Bagration-Gruzinski, daughter of Prince Nugzar Bagration-Gruzinski and direct descendant of King George XII, the last reigning monarch of the Kingdom of Kartli-Kakheti, married Prince David Bagration of Mukhrani, on 8 February 2009 at the Tbilisi Sameba Cathedral.
 The marriage united the Gruzinsky and Mukhrani branches of the Georgian royal family, and drew a crowd of 3,000 spectators, officials, and foreign diplomats, as well as extensive coverage by the Georgian media.

 The dynastic significance of the wedding lay in the fact that, amidst the turmoil in political partisanship that has roiled Georgia since its independence in 1991, Patriarch Ilia II of Georgia publicly called for restoration of the monarchy as a path toward national unity in October 2007.
 Although this led some politicians and parties to entertain the notion of a Georgian constitutional monarchy, competition arose among the old dynasty's princes and supporters, as historians and jurists debated which Bagrationi has the strongest hereditary right to a throne that has been vacant for two centuries.
-Although some Georgian monarchists support the Gruzinsky branch's claim, others support that of the repatriated Mukhrani branch.
-Both branches descend in unbroken, legitimate male line from the medieval kings of Georgia down to Constantine II of Georgia who died in 1505.
+Although some Georgian monarchists support the Gruzinsky branch's claim, which descends directly from the last reigning monarch of Georgia, others support the recently repatriated Mukhrani branch, a historically cadet branch.
+While both branches descend from the Bagrationi medieval kings of Georgia down to Constantine II of Georgia who died in 1505., only the Gruzinsky branch maintained royal sovereignty until the Russian annexation in 1801."

-Whereas the Bagration-Mukhrani were a cadet branch of the former Royal House of Kartli, they became the genealogically senior-most line of the Bagrationi family in the early 20th century: yet the elder branch had lost the rule of Kartli by 1724.
-Meanwhile, the Bagration-Gruzinsky line, although junior to the Princes of Mukhrani genealogically, reigned over the Kingdom of Kakheti, re-united the two realms in the kingdom of Kartli-Kakheti in 1762, and did not lose sovereignty until Russian annexation in 1801.
+Whereas the Bagration-Mukhrani were a cadet branch of the former Royal House of Kartli, they were considered the genealogically senior in the agnatic sense by the early 20th century: yet the elder branch had lost the rule of Kartli by 1724.
+Meanwhile, the Bagration-Gruzinsky line, although junior in terms of agnatic distance, reigned over the Kingdom of Kakheti, re-united the two realms in the kingdom of Kartli-Kakheti in 1762, and did not lose sovereignty until Russian annexation in 1801.

 Prince Giorgi, the son of David and Ana, was born on 27 September 2011 in Madrid, Spain.
-Currently Nugzar does not officially recognize his grandson as heir to the Georgian throne.
-He continues to demand that David sign a written agreement in which he would recognize Nugzar and the Gruzinsky branch as the sole rightful heir to the Georgian throne and to the legacy of the Georgian kings.
+Nugzar did not officially recognize his grandson as heir to the Georgian throne.
+He continued to demand that David sign a written agreement in which he would recognize Nugzar and the Gruzinsky branch as the sole rightful heir to the Georgian throne and to the legacy of the Georgian kings.

 Nevertheless, in 2013, Prince Giorgi returned to Georgia with his mother and father and was baptised by Patriarch Ilia II of Georgia at the cathedral in Mtskheta.
 This service was attended by Prince Nugzar, who after the christening of his grandson said: